fahrnbergerg/tryhackme/contain-linux.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed.
 </pre>
-John outputs the password very quickly.
-Use it to unzip `user.txt`.
+Use that password to unzip `user.txt`.

 `unzip user.txt` (Attacker Machine)
 <pre>